fusion809/fusion809.github.io-old2/_drafts/WLB/02-beginners.md

 {% include Layouts/clear.html %}

+### Q4OS
+{% include Links/image.html os="Q4OS_1.6.2.png" width="600px" float="left" description="Q4OS running the Trinity Desktop Environment R14.0.4" %}

+**Q4OS** is a Linux distribution based on Debian (stable) that uses the Trinity Desktop Environment as its default user interface.
+Q4OS is aesthetically similar to Windows 7, hence may be appealing to users of the Windows NT family of operating systems (so XP, Vista, 7, 8 and 10).
+I personally would recommend it only for those that need a very stable Linux distribution, but for whatever reason do not wish to use a Ubuntu-based distribution.
+It is not as popular as the other distributions mentioned in this post, so I would not expect its free support to be all that exquisite.

+{% include Layouts/clear.html %}

 ### Ubuntu
 {% include Links/image.html os="Ubuntu_16.10.png" width="600px" float="left" description="Ubuntu 16.10's Unity user interface" %}

 **Ubuntu** and its official flavours (like Kubuntu, Lubuntu, Ubuntu Budgie, Ubuntu GNOME, Ubuntu Kylin, Ubuntu MATE and Xubuntu) are best for users that do not want/need out-of-the-box Broadcom wireless support, but may want/need it later on, as the `bcmwl-kernel-source` package in Ubuntu's official repositories can be installed in order to provide one with Broadcom WiFi support.
 Ubuntu's online support is probably superior to that of the other Linux distributions mentioned here.

 {% include Layouts/clear.html %}